pydata/xarray/doc/user-guide/computation.rst

     x.notnull()

-In this example, the first two and the last elements of x are not NaN, so the resulting :py:class:`~xarray.DataArray` object has True values in these positions, and False values in the third and fourth positions where NaN is located.
+In this example, the first two and the last elements of x are not NaN, so the resulting :py:class:`~xarray.DataArray` object has 'True' values in these positions, and 'False' values in the third and fourth positions where NaN is located.

 :py:meth:`~xarray.DataArray.count` is a method in xarray that can be used to count the number of